 I attempted a career as a model in my younger years.
 I was terrible in front of the camera and impossibly awkward.
 In the end I was strictly a runway model, stomping was my forte.
 I understand the angst of a camera pointing at you and will make sure that you look incredible and that your smile is real.

 I photographed my first wedding in Minneapolis in 1997.
 That would have made me 20 years old at the time.
 I was a student of photography then and managed the campus darkroom.
 I shot it on film -It was still the olden days, I had heard of this crazy thing called the digital camera, but was was still under the impression that it was all just a little too nuts.
-When I finally completed my degree in photography I packed my car and headed west and mastered the life of a surf bum.
+When I finally completed my degree I packed my car and headed west and mastered the life of a surf bum.

 Fast forward to 2004 and I’ve just been married.
 I'm living in the mountains just beyond Park City and working as an injury massage therapist.
 I travel a lot; I spend as much time as humanly possible wondering the globe with my husband- mostly to destinations good for flying paragliders.

 By this point I've come around to the idea that digital is not the devil and I've even purchased a digital camera of my own to photograph my travels, the culture around me and my experiences, and a lot of landscapes from the sky.
 I start publishing in magazines and slowly make the decision to give up my practice as a therapist and make my living as a photographer.